SRD-Archive/srd-archive/OpenD6_SRD/OpenD6 Space SRD - Aliens.md

 emerge from it.
 race the Dealers reproduce essentially by fission, they find

-'t two- (or more) parent situations confusing: “It doesn't : madvantageous to lockoneselfinto a singleainvestor mutual
+'t two- (or more) parent situations confusing: "It doesn't : madvantageous to lockoneselfinto a singleainvestor mutual

 rtnership, especially ifoutside arrangements are discouraged."
 'ith the needs for reproduction removed, Dealers have no

-ncept of “family" outside of long-term partnerships; they efer to make such contracts with other Dealers, since they derstand each other.
+ncept of "family" outside of long-term partnerships; they efer to make such contracts with other Dealers, since they derstand each other.